fmatthew5876/stdcxx-literal/proposal/draft.md

 The goal of this paper is simple:

-Allow the programmer to capture a string literal expression like "Hello World" so that they may handle it differently than other string types or character arrays.
+Allow the programmer to capture a string literal expression like "Hello World" so that they may handle it differently than other string or character array types.

 A secondary goal which falls out of the proposed solution is to simplify the rules of C++ by making all literal expressions be rvalues.